How Do I Hire Voice-over Talent for Video or eLearning? Can I Narrate?

 Once you’ve answered these questions, you will have a set of parameters to share with your team and your video producer.

 The audition process should begin with your script.
 Hearing your own words will help you make a decision better than just listening to a demo.
-I mean really, why hear a voice selling hamburgers if you sell metal fittings?
+I mean really, why hear a voice selling hamburgers if you are trying to train retail associates how to sell paint?

-As your video producer, I will send your script (at least a portion of it) to the talent and ask them to create a short audition piece; 30-60 seconds is typical.
-I gather the auditions, provide our suggestions, and then send you a link that allows you to listen to them on your computer or even a mobile device.
+As your project manager, we will send your script (at least a portion of it) to the talent and ask them to create a short audition piece; 30-60 seconds is typical.
+We gather the auditions, provide our suggestions, and then send you a link that allows you to listen to them on your computer or on your mobile device.
 Share them with your team.
 Have someone outside of your company listen and give their opinion, like a spouse or a friend.
-Usually, preferences tend to focus on the same people.

 Now that you have found the best voice, it is time to set up a recording session.
 Typically, top voice talent will have their own recording studio.
 The session can be completed remotely, over the phone, and most video scripts can be recorded in less than an hour.